TheoAnim/TheoAnim/README.md

 ##  About Me

 I'm a PhD student in **Statistical Science** at [Baylor University](https://www.baylor.edu/), Waco, Texas.
-My research focuses on **Bayesian inference** , **clinical trials** and **statistical genomics**.
+My research focuses on **Bayesian inference** and **clinical trials**.
 I am working with [Professor James Stamey](https://statistics.artsandsciences.baylor.edu/person/dr-james-d-stamey) and Dr. Jackson Barth to develop Bayesian model selection methods for **under-reported and zero-inflated count data**.
 I have also worked with machine learning methods for clustering and classification.

 <!--## 🏆 Achievements